-An unmarried female who is pregnant or has a child and who is 14 or 15 years of age or an unmarried male who is the father of a child, born or unborn, and who is 14 or 15 years of age may file a civil action in district court to have a judge enter an order authorizing the underage party to marry.
-The judge must find that the 14- or 15-year-old is capable of assuming the responsibilities of marriage and that the marriage will serve the best interest of the underage party.
+A person who is 16 or 17 years of age who is seeking to marry a person who is no more than four years older may file a civil action in district court to have a judge enter an order authorizing the underage party to marry.
+The judge must find that the 16- or 17-year-old is capable of assuming the responsibilities of marriage and that the marriage will serve the best interest of the underage party.
 The person the underage party is seeking to marry must consent to the marriage.